pauljsolomon/seed-ansible/docs/ansible-design.md

   * If I used Jenkins or a similar system, I would create webhooks to run these tests after a merge/PR/release event in git.

 * Describe how you would maintain changes to Zabbix monitors and Rundeck jobs inside Ansible.
+  * While I didn't get any experience with actually running these services (I set them up, but didnt' complete the configuration), I would maintain separate playbooks for each service (monitors and jobs) and each environment (prod vs. staging)
+  * I would probably tag each release in git
+  * This would assume I have an up-to-date `hosts` file, possibly checked in to git.

 * Describe how you secure your networks.
   * create all services on private subnets